 The pilot project looked into whether the PigSAFE and PigCARE programs were easy to understand, easy to use, streamlined, and transparent.
 While producers gave the new programs an overall rating of 7.1/10, they did identify some concerns that will be addressed before the implementation of the new programs.

-A “final draft” of the producer manual will be reviewed by a Peer Review Committee.
-This producers only committee will provide its recommendations directly to the CPC Board of Directors.
+A “final draft” of the producer manual was reviewed by a Peer Review Committee.
+This producers-only committee provided its recommendations directly to the CPC Board of Directors.

 - Development of producer and validator training material

-- 2019 – Full use of PigSAFE and PigCARE during farm validations, as per established cycle
+- 2019 – Use of PigSAFE and PigCARE during farm validations, as per established cycle